-With eight departments, numerous research centers, ample undergraduate research opportunities and a burgeoning funded-research budget, the School of Science and Engineering stands as a dynamic hub for discoveries that positively impact society.
-Our robust partnerships across Pittsburgh and globally further enhance our collaborative efforts.
-Within this environment, you'll work alongside faculty members, immersing yourself not only in the fundamentals of scientific research and engineering design but also in the pursuit of larger scientific goals.
-This engagement often leads to co-authoring publications in preeminent scientific journals such as the Journal of Biological Chemistry, Scientific Reports, Journal of the American Chemical Society (JACS) and more.
+With eight departments and abundant undergraduate opportunities, the School of Science and Engineering is a dynamic hub for discoveries that positively impact society, strengthened by strong local and global partnerships.
+In this environment, students work alongside faculty on fundamental research and broader scientific goals, often contributing to publications in leading journals such as the Journal of Biological Chemistry, Scientific Reports, the Journal of the American Chemical Society (JACS) and the Journal of Engineering.

 Student Publications